-This article explains the different tiles and values displayed in the Homey Energy tab, helping you understand your energy consumption and production at a glance.
+This article explains the various tiles and values displayed in the Homey Energy tab, helping you understand your energy consumption and production at a glance.

-What do the values above the home represent?
+What do the values above and below the home represent?

 What do the tiles located below the home mean?